≡

 Threats or limiting factors

-This species is threatened by off-road-vehicles, irrigation water diversion ditches (past), and agriculture (cattle grazing), development for recreation, proposed MX missile system, and a major north-south highway constructed in 1981.
+This species is threatened by off-road-vehicles, drought, irrigation water diversion ditches (past), agriculture (grazing), development for recreation and a major north-south highway constructed in 1981.
 A future threat to this species could be the transfer of water to Las Vegas which would lower water table.
 Currently, water is diverted for local agricultural wells.
+The affect of water pumping and grazing needs to be studied.
 Overgrowth of woody and large vegetation is also a potential threat, as it competes with the species for scarce resources.
-The Utah Division of Water Resources reports that Utah is now in "extreme" or "exceptional" drought which is likely impacting this species in similar ways as it is other perennial forbs in Utah.
-The affect of water pumping and grazing need to be studied.